01 of 06

 Hang Wallpaper Panels

-Instead of using rolls of wallpaper in the traditional way, skip the messy paste and time-consuming process, and hang a few rolls as wall art instead.
-Hung from DIY curtain rods, unfurled rolls of wallpaper take up a lot of real estate and make a bold statement.Continue to 6 of 6 below.
+Instead of using rolls of wallpaper in the traditional way—which can get seriously pricey—skip the messy paste and time-consuming process, and hang a few rolls as wall art instead.
+Seen here hung from DIY curtain rods, unfurled rolls of wallpaper take up a lot of real estate and make a bold statement, especially when mismatched like this.Continue to 6 of 6 below.

 06 of 06